 Our Seniors hold a very special place in our hearts.
 It is our honor not only to teach and learn with them in this significant year in their lives, but to help prepare them to enter the greater world as young Jewish adults.

-Highlights of our program for 2022-2023 include (but are not limited to):
+Highlights of our program for 2023-2024 include (but are not limited to):

 What are our students saying?

 “Looking back, I have realized that…we have discussed a new mind-breaking topic.
 Every.
 Single.
 Week.
-Cantor Benrey and Rabbi Musnitsky have taught me that our ability to reflect on these events and struggles in our world is necessary.
+Rabbi Musnitsky has taught me that our ability to reflect on these events and struggles in our world is necessary.
 It’s important to help make us aware, help us find solutions, and help us see how Judaism fits into each topic.
 In this case, [it] has taught all of us about having an open mind and being aware of our identities and values as the future generation of Jewish adults.”